ikemanep1/Portfolio_Project-9_Word_Definer/README.md

 ### Technologies Used

-_the program as written in ruby, using atom, and tested with rspec._
+_the program as written in ruby, using atom, and tested with rspec and capybara.
+Sinatra was used as a visual guide in the development of this project._

 _gems used:

 -'pry'
 -'rspec'
+-'sinatra'
+-'capybara'
+-'sinatra-contrib'

 # License

 _MIT licensing_